×

 • Swahili is spoken as a national language in: Burundi, Kenya, Madagascar, Malawi, Mozambique, South Sudan, Tanzania.

 You will also get to know the continents where Indonesian and Swahili speaking countries lie.
-Based on the number of people that speak these languages, the position of Indonesian language is 56 and position of Swahili language is not available.
+Based on the number of people that speak these languages, the position of Indonesian language is 56 and position of Swahili language is 21.
 Find all the information about these languages on Indonesian and Swahili.

 Indonesian and Swahili Language History